pH-7/ProjectU-simple-clean-nodeJS-API/README.md

 ## 3rd-party libraries
-To make our job easier, this API uses the some great handy libraries such as
+To make our job easier, this API uses the some great handy libraries such as...

 * [Pino logging library](https://github.com/pinojs/pino)
 * [Yup schema validation](https://github.com/jquense/yup)